JeroenGar/jagua-rs/DEV.md

 # Developer Notes for `jagua-rs` – WASM Parallelism Support

+> [!IMPORTANT]
+>
+> No code was removed, so any mention of the word "replaced",
+> simply means that the initial logic was tweaked as a workaround
+> and that workaround was added under a conditional macro for Wasm
+>

 This document outlines the caveats, challenges, and implementation-specific decisions taken to support WebAssembly (WASM) and parallelism in the `jagua-rs` crate.
 The focus is on minimal disruption to the existing native Rust build while enabling efficient multithreaded execution in the browser via `wasm-bindgen-rayon`.

 ## Table of Contents